nmetens/nmetens/README.md

 - 👋 Hi, I’m @nmetens
-- 👀 I’m interested in Web Dev.
+- 👀 I’m interested in Web Dev and Data Science.
-- 🌱 I’m currently learning Rust, Java, Python, and C++.
+- 🌱 I’m currently learning Rust, Java, Python, C++, and SQL.
-- I am a masters student in CS at PSU
+- I am a master's student in CS at PSU

 <!---
 nmetens/nmetens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.